-The Good Girl is written by Mike White (who also penned the wonderful Chuck & Buck), and follows Aniston's shop worker who starts up a relationship with an unusual young helper in said shop, played by Jake Gyllenhaal.
-There's a sadness to Aniston's character, and to the entire film as a consequence, as she's trapped in an unhappy marriage, and stuck in an unhappy life.
+The Good Girl is written by Mike White (who also penned the wonderful Chuck & Buck), and follows Aniston’s store worker who starts up a relationship with an unusual young helper in said store, played by Jake Gyllenhaal.
+There’s a sadness to Aniston’s character, and to the entire movie as a consequence, as she’s trapped in an unhappy marriage, and stuck in an unhappy life.

 Quality support comes from the brilliant John C Reilly, and there’s a good role for Zooey Deschanel too, who does some of the comedy lifting here.
 But credit to Aniston for taking on and making such a rounded lead role her own.
 And credit too to director Miguel Arteta – who would go on to make Cedar Rapids and Youth In Revolt – for keeping the tone of such a delicate story.

 It’s somewhat dull to say that Frances McDormand has put in another excellent acting performance here, given that we can’t remember a time when she hasn’t.
 Laurel Canyon is one of her lesser-seen projects though, and that’s something of a shame.